Alchemy Charge: Is Apartment EV Charging Finally Solved?

 Breaking Down Barriers to Apartment EV Charging

 Anything that makes EV ownership more accessible for apartment dwellers is a step in the right direction.
-Alchemy Charge’s SmartPoint may not suit every scenario, but for EV owners who drive under 100km per day, it could be the simple, practical solution they’ve been waiting for.
+Alchemy Charge’s SmartPoint may not suit every scenario, but for EV owners who drive under 100km per day, it could be the solution they’ve been waiting for – if they can stomach the 10c per kWh commission.

 Comments